 Sketch/Image-based 3D scene retrieval are brand new, interesting, and challenging research topics with a lot of application potentials.
-There is extremely limited preliminary work in this field, which allows us to explore many promising ideas and interesting results.
-In this paper, the currently largest 3D scene retrieval benchmark Scene SBR IBR, which supports both sketch and image queries, is proposed with the hope to advance this research direction.
+Due to extremely limited preliminary work in this field, we are able to explore many ideas and formulate new results.
+In this paper, the current largest 3D scene retrieval benchmark Scene SBR IBR, which supports both sketch and image queries, is proposed with the hope to advance this research direction.
 To assist other interested researchers, the baseline performance on the benchmark has been provided by conducting evaluation based on a proposed CNN classifier-based 3D scene retrieval algorithm VMV-VGG.
 Our future goals include: (1) building a large-scale and/or multimodal 2D scene sketch/image-based 3D scene retrieval benchmark; (2) conducting research in semantics-driven 2D scene sketch/image-based 3D scene retrieval.